kmcolli/zero-to-cloud-native/docs/9/9-deploy.md

 pipeline which I will go through in the next section.
 However, it is useful to understand how to deploy manually.

-These instructions will show how to manually deploy the API Frontend microservice and then you will create a CI/CD pipeline to automate the build and deployment of your microservices.
+These instructions will show how to manually deploy the Utility microservice and then you will create a CI/CD pipeline to automate the build and deployment of your microservices.